 Want to keep your mobile number?
 Read on to find out how to transfer your number over to Virgin Mobile.
 Before you request the transfer Make sure the number you want to transfer remains active.
 We cannot complete a transfer if the number has been cancelled.
-Transfers can take up to 5 business days (but usually takes around 3 hours).
+Transfers can take up to 3 business days (but usually takes around 3 hours) if on the same network.
 Once the transfer to Virgin Mobile is complete, your old service will be automatically cancelled.
 We don't charge you for transferring the number, but your old provider might, so you should check with them.
-Details you will need to provide To request the transfer of your number from a different carrier, we'll need the following details; Your name and date of birth (your details must match those on your previous account) The mobile number you wish to keep The carrier you are transferring from Your account number with your previous carrier if you were Postpaid.
+Details you will need to provide To request the transfer of your number from a different carrier, we'll need the following details; Your name and date of birth (your details must match those on your previous account).
+The mobile number you wish to keep.
+The carrier you are transferring from.
+Your account number with your previous carrier if you were Postpaid.
 How to transfer your mobile number Activate your Virgin Mobile SIM Log in to My Account Click on 'Transfer my phone number' under Quick Links Click 'Request Transfer' Enter details about the mobile number you want to transfer Read and accept the terms and conditions Confirm the Virgin Mobile mobile number you wish to replace Click 'Request Transfer' Having issues submitting a request?
 Contact us and let us take care of the number transfer for you!

 Not sure what size SIM Card you need for your new phone?
 Look no further!
 This article will have the information you need.
 SIM Cards SIM cards come in three sizes; Standard, Micro and Nano.
 Your phone must have the appropriate SIM used in it, and we definitely don’t recommend cutting your SIM to a different size.
 If you need a new SIM, check out this article to find out how to order one.
 Mobile Phones & SIMs If you’re not sure what size SIM you need, check out the table below: Standard SIM Micro SIM Nano SIM Samsung Galaxy SII Samsung Galaxy Young 2 iPhone 5 & iPhone 5S iPhone 4 & iPhone 4S iPhone 6 & iPhone 6S Samsung Galaxy SIII iPhone 7 & iPhone 7 Plus Samsung Galaxy S4 iPhone SE Samsung Galaxy S5 Samsung Galaxy S6 & Edge+ Samsung Galaxy Note 2 Samsung Galaxy S7 & Edge Samsung Galaxy Note 3 Samsung Galaxy Note 5 Samsung Galaxy Note 4 Huawei Nexus 6P Sony Xperia SP Huawei P9 Sony Xperia Z1 HTC One M9 Sony Xperia Z2 Sony Xperia XA Nokia Lumia 625 Sony Xperia Z3 Nokia Lumia 720 Sony Xperia Z5 Premium LG G3 LG Stylus DAB+ Microsoft Lumia 640 Nokia Lumia 950 Nokia Lumia 650 If your phone is not listed, please check the SIM size with the manufacturer.